Transform Definition Language

 Data Transformation Statements

-TRANSFORM Statement
+TRANSFORM DS Statement

 Invokes a Transform to convert a DS from one type to another.
 Instead of keyword TRANSFORM, ALTER may be used.